 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid skill description that clearly identifies its niche (IWSDK project guidance) and provides explicit trigger conditions.
-Its main weakness is that the 'what' portion is somewhat vague—'planning and best practices guide' doesn't convey specific concrete actions the skill enables.
-The trigger terms are well-chosen and project-specific, making it highly distinctive.
+This is a solid skill description that clearly identifies its niche (IWSDK project) and provides explicit trigger guidance.
+Its main weakness is that the 'what' portion is somewhat general—describing broad activities like 'planning' and 'reviewing architecture' rather than listing specific concrete actions the skill enables.
+The strong trigger terms and explicit 'Use when' clause compensate well for this.

 Suggestions